florian/florian.github.io/_posts/2019-06-17-count-min-sketch.md

 Building up full hash tables for this task would require a huge amount of space.
 Using a sketch data structure is much more feasible, especially since the SQL tables in the join could potentially be very big.
-Furthermore, an approximate result is generally good enough for planing.
+Furthermore, an approximate result is generally good enough for planning.

 #### Finding Heavy Hitters